 As per this recipe, each serving contains about 271 calories.

-More Korma Recipes
+More Restaurant-Style Korma Recipes:

 Popular Lamb Recipes on the Blog